 What books have most influenced your life most?

 A Man Without A Country and Cat’s Cradle both by Vonnegut.
 Flannery O’Connor’s Complete Works as well as Mystery & Manners.
 And every novel by Octavia E. Butler.

 Do you have a favorite quote or piece of advice that you would like to share with us?

 Yeah, from my girl Flannery and the wisdom for writers that is Mystery and Manners, she says “The writer can choose what he writes about but he cannot choose what he is able to make live,” (pg 33) Do you have any advice for other writers?
 Flannery, (I swear I was her in a past life) warns us not to write for the sake of being a writer, or seeing our name on something printed.
 She says that there is no such thing as a writer.
 I’ll take it further and say that they are creators and should create for the sake building a world not making a profit.

 Can you tell us a little background or anything special on the piece you composed?

-To read more from Maria and Andreas please visit:
+To read or hear more from Richard visit: